 Use HDR mode

 HDR is a great mode for taking photos of stationary objects, as long as you have steady hands.
-What HDR (high dynamic range) mode does, is ensure that the lighting and shadows in the photo are evenly exposed.
+HDR (high dynamic range) mode ensures that the lighting and shadows in the photo are evenly exposed.
 This is particularly useful for photos with high contrast.